semihyonet/shawty-be/README.md

 ### Prerequisites

-- [Python 3.9+](https://www.python.org/) installed on your machine.
+- [Python 3.11+](https://www.python.org/) installed on your machine.
-- A running instance of PostgreSQL.
+- A running instance of MongoDB.
 - A running instance of Redis.

 ### Installation

 1. **Clone the repository:**